volodinroman/t2py/README.md

 ## Path Validation

-Command `t2py: Validate File Paths`:
+Command `t2py: Validate File Paths`

 * Instantly validates whether file system paths actually exist on your machine.
 * Appends a clear status marker ">> success" or ">> fail" aligned to the right of each path.